$L^1$-Stability of Vortex Sheets and Entropy Waves in Steady Compressible Supersonic Euler Flows over Lipschitz Walls: Introduction

 \item[(\rmnum{2})] $U$ satisfies the {\it steady entropy Clausius inequality}:

 in the distributional sense in $\Omega$ including the Lipschitz wall boundary. \end{itemize}

-One of the essential developments within this paper is to develop suitable methods to deal with the challenges caused by the nonstrictly hyperbolicity of the system and the Lipschitz wall boundary, in comparison with the previous progress with the strictly hyperbolic systems of conservation laws, particularly to the analysis of the Cauchy problem.
+To solve the initial-boundary value problem \eqref{2.1}--\eqref{1.8}, in this paper, we develop suitable methods to deal with the difficulties caused by the nonstrict hyperbolicity of the system and the Lipschitz wall boundary, in comparison with the previous results for the Cauchy problem of strictly hyperbolic systems of conservation laws.
 For supersonic Euler flow with a strong shock-front emanating from the wedge vertex, Chen-Li \ci{Chen-Li-2008} worked out the issue for a Lipschitz wedge boundary.
 We now discuss some main differences in our work here from the Cauchy problem and the resulting key difficulties.
-We remark that, in the case of the Cauchy problem concerning only $weak$ waves, the decrease of the Lyapunov functional and the $L^1$--stability of the solutions were obtained through the cancellation of distances on both sides of waves.
-In the presence of a strong shock, for the $L^1$--stability of solutions of the Cauchy problem for strictly hyperbolic systems of conservation laws, the Lyapunov functional was found to decrease by employing the strength of the strong shock to control the strengths of weak waves of the other families (e.g., see Lewicka-Trivisa \ci{Lewicka-Trivisa-2002}).
-In contrast with our Lipschitz wall problem, which is a problem of initial-boundary value type, there is no such cancellation by the boundary as only one-side is possible near it.
-Furthermore, no strong vortex sheets/entropy waves (characteristic discontinuities) nor strong shocks are present to handle the strength of the weak waves of the other families, and the terms in the estimates for the first and fourth family carry different signs.
+We remark that, in the case of the Cauchy problem concerning only $weak$ waves, the decrease of the Lyapunov functional and the $L^1$--stability of the solutions were obtained through the cancellation of distances on both sides of the waves.
+In the presence of a strong shock, for the $L^1$--stability of solutions of the Cauchy problem for strictly hyperbolic systems of conservation laws, the Lyapunov functional was identified to decrease by employing the strength of the strong shock to control the strengths of weak waves of the other families ({\it e.g.}, see Lewicka-Trivisa \ci{Lewicka-Trivisa-2002}).
+In contrast with our Lipschitz wall problem, which is an initial-boundary value problem, there is no such cancellation as only one-side is possible near the boundary.
+Furthermore, no strong vortex sheets/entropy waves (characteristic discontinuities) nor strong shocks are present to handle the strength of the weak waves of the other families, and the terms in the estimates for the first and fourth families carry different signs.
 As such, it is difficult to say whether the functional can be made to decrease for our case of strong vortex sheets and entropy waves with multiplicity of eigenvalues.
-One of the key steps to resolve this is to use the physical feature of the boundary condition that the flow of two solutions near the boundary must run in parallel (also see \ci{Chen-Li-2008}).
-This observation helps us to obtain additional quantitative relations near the boundary.
-Then, applying suitable weights and adjustments in the coefficients of the Lyapunov functional and using the cancellation between the different families, the functional is found to decrease in the flow direction.
+One of the key steps resolving this difficulty is to use the physical feature of the boundary condition that the flow of two solutions near the boundary must run in parallel (also see \ci{Chen-Li-2008}).
+This observation helps us obtain additional quantitative relations near the boundary.
+Then, applying suitable weights and adjustments in the coefficients of the Lyapunov functional and using the cancellation between the different families, the functional is proved to decrease in the flow direction.